Need ideas for celebrating the New Year? Dutch Mama Kyra Schiffers is here with the inside story on doing New Year in Amsterdam like a local.

 Even though there is an official time frame for when fireworks can be lit, these rules aren’t always followed.
 Kids are so excited that from the moment they can buy firecrackers, they will surprise unexpecting passers-by with a bang.
 So don’t be startled!

 What to Eat and Drink

 The classical NYE food is oliebollen (deep-fried doughnuts) and appel beignets (apple fritters), accompanied by a glass of champagne.
 Oliebollen come with or without raisins and are topped with icing sugar.
 During the winter season you can buy them at various stalls around the city, in most grocery stores, or make them yourself with a special bake mix sold at many local grocery stores.
-The oliebol is so popular that the Dutch newspaper AD organises the yearly ‘AD Oliebollentest’, which list the best places to get them.
-As Amsterdam never makes the top 100, I’ll share my personal favourite spot to buy them: Patisserie Arnold Cornelis on the corner of Elandsgracht and Hazenstraat.
+My personal favourite spot to buy them is from Patisserie Arnold Cornelis on the corner of Elandsgracht and Hazenstraat.
 I particularly like their apple fritters as they are filled with almond paste.

 If you are invited to a friend's house it is always nice to bring some oliebollen, champagne, and/or fireworks.

 If you plan to spend NYE with friends and family in a bar, restaurant or club, to ensure you get a spot, do reserve a table or tickets for the night.
 Otherwise, you might end up wandering around the city knocking on closed doors.
 Many restaurants, bars and clubs have a special closed evening that requires a reservation or pre-purchased tickets.

 A good overview of what is going on can be found here.
 Whether you are in the mood for a masked ball, a club night, or a cruise, there is something for everyone.